maprager/aws-tools/cost-monitor-lambda/README.md

 ## Description
 The following code creates a cost monitoring lambda The lambda sends a message to a HookURL that posts warning messages to an MS-teams channel.
+The lambda is run daily at 23:50 via a Cloudwatch Cron Schedule.

 ## Variables
 There are four variables that need to be set up: